crawford134/crawford134.github.io/README.md

 # PersonalPage
 This Repository contains the code for my personal page.
 I have intentionally made the page mobile responsive.
+All the content for this website will be displayed on one page and will be accessible by scrolling and clicking on different "options" in the menu.

 ## HTML Files